evogytis/EBOV-rates-project-2016/alignments/README.md

 ``Gire_Mali_old_shuffled.fasta`` contains the same sequences as ``Gire_Mali_old.fasta``, but the labels of the sequences of [Gire et al (2014)](http://www.sciencemag.org/content/345/6202/1369.full) scrambled by sorting.
 Details [here](https://github.com/evogytis/EBOV-rates-project-2016/blob/master/notebooks/shuffle_sequences.ipynb).

 ``Gire_Mali_corrected_shuffled.fasta`` was generated in the same way as ``Gire_Mali_old_shuffled.fasta``, but using the [alignment with corrected dates](https://github.com/evogytis/EBOV-rates-project-2016/blob/master/alignments/Gire_Mali_correct.fasta).

+``Gire_oldBaize_old.fasta`` contains sequences from [Gire et al (2014)](http://www.sciencemag.org/content/345/6202/1369.full) with the initial collection dates combined with the 3 [Baize et al (2014)](http://www.nejm.org/doi/full/10.1056/NEJMoa1404505) sequences from Guinea, as they were used in the Gire et al (2014) study (pre-GenBank correction and masked out).

+``Gire_oldBaize_correct.fasta`` contains sequences from [Gire et al (2014)](http://www.sciencemag.org/content/345/6202/1369.full) with the correct collection dates combined with the 3 [Baize et al (2014)](http://www.nejm.org/doi/full/10.1056/NEJMoa1404505) sequences from Guinea, as they were used in the Gire et al (2014) study (pre-GenBank correction and masked out).